mj3b/rgds-ai-governance/README.md

 When used, AI outputs must be:

 - intentionally invoked by a human
 - reviewable and editable
 - attributable to a specific decision context
-- explicitly approved or rejected by a named owner
+- explicitly approved or rejected by a named human owner

 There is no path for silent or implicit influence.